-Once the cervical spine anchors are in place, our preferred occipital fixation includes placement of 3 paired screws just off midline in the parasagittal plane.
+Once the cervical spine anchors are in place author preferred occipital fixation that includes placement of three paired screw just off midline in the parasagittal plane.
 Rods are bent to the appropriate occipitocervical sagittal lordotic angle, contoured to lie flat on the occiput and cut so not to pass the superior nuchal line.
-Three medial offset connectors (Fig. 6), our preferred technique, are inserted on to the cephalad aspect of each rod, and the best zone for occiput screw insertion is defined.
-The most cephalad screws are placed immediately lateral to the external occipital protuberance below the superior nuchal line and close to midline.
-Subsequent caudal screws are placed as close to midline as possible to maximize bone purchase (Fig. 7).
+Three medial offset connectors (Fig. 6), the preferred technique of the authors, are inserted onto the cephalad aspect of each rod and the best zone for occiput screw insertion is defined.
+The most cephalad screws are placed immediately lateral to the external occipital protuberance (EOP) below the superior nuchal line and close to midline.
+Subsequent caudal screws are placed as close to midline as possible to maximize bone purchase (Figs 7A and B).
 Screws should not be placed inferior to the inferior nuchal line where the bone is thin.
 Bicortical occipital fixation is attained for both stronger purchase and avoidance of screw abutment against the far cortex and risk of stripping proximal cortical threads.
-During hole preparation, if a cerebrospinal fluid leak or venous bleeding develops, quick placement of the screw will suffice.
-On completion, a total of 6 occipital bicortical paramedian fixation points are established with an average screw length of 10 mm.
-After occipital and cervical screws are placed, a rod is bent to match a neutral sagittal occipitocervical angle, contoured to lie flat on the occiput and cut to not pass the superior nuchal line.
-Attention to head position for fusion should avoid extension, flexion, or rotation and requires a neutral occipitocervical angle.
+During hole preparation, if CSF leaks or venous bleeding develops, quick placement of the screw will suffice.
+Upon completion a total of six occipital bicortical paramedian fixation points are established with an average screw length of 10 mm.
+After occipital and cervical screws are placed a rod is bent to match a neutral sagittal occipitocervical angle, contoured to lie flat on the occiput and cut to not pass the superior nuchal line.
+Attention to head position for fusion should avoid extension, flexion or rotation and requires a neutral occipitocervical angle; defined as a mean angle of 44° between a line intersecting the basion and opisthion and a line parallel to the superior endplate of C3.
 With the contoured rod sagittal apex about the posterior arch of the atlas, the cephalad aspect of the rod can easily be rotated toward the midline.
-Rod rotational variability and offset connectors provide great coronal plane versatility optimizing connection to the occiput.
-The rod is then connected to cervical fixation points directly or with offset connectors if required.
+Rod rotational variability and offset connectors provides great coronal plane versatility optimizing connection to the occiput.
+The rod is then connected to cervical fixation points directly or with offset connectors, if required.